liferay/liferay-docs/discover/portal/articles/08-search/01-searching-for-assets.markdown

 they're taken to a maximized view of the search portlet displaying any results and facets that apply.

-![Figure x: The Search application displays just the search bar in its default view, beckoning users to enter the search context.](../../images/search-bar.png)
+![Figure 1: The Search application displays just the search bar in its default view, beckoning users to enter the search context.](../../images/search-bar.png)

 ### Entering Search Terms [](id=entering-search-terms)